Temporary Permit Program Allows Café seating in the Public Right of Way

 The City already had a permitting procedure to allow café seating on sidewalks, but the temporary program simplifies the process, eliminates a fee, and makes it possible to spread beyond the sidewalk.
 Eugene restaurants have responded enthusiastically to the Streatery program, with several restaurants receiving permits and other businesses inquiring about them.

-Beginning July 16, the section of East Broadway between Willamette and Olive streets was closed to motor vehicle traffic to enable expanded café seating for area bars and restaurants.
-The City of Eugene is working directly with the business owners on this section of Broadway, who are all supportive of this arrangement.
+- East Broadway: Beginning July 16, the section of East Broadway between Willamette and Olive streets was closed to motor vehicle traffic to enable expanded café seating for area bars and restaurants.
+The City of Eugene worked directly with the business owners on this section of Broadway, who are all supportive of this arrangement.

 How to Apply